ogs22/cookbook/glossary/ad.md

-That time following the birth of Jesus Christ.
+The number of years following the birth of Jesus Christ.
+AD is abbreviated from Anno Domini, in the year of the Lord.

 For example: